Getting Started With Zero-Based Budgeting

 Step 3: Assign Every Dollar

 This is where the "zero" in zero-based budgeting comes into play.
-The goal is to subtract your total planned expenses from your income until you reach zero.
+The goal is to subtract your total planned expenses from your income until you reach a balance of zero.
 However, this isn't just a mathematical exercise – it's a strategic planning process that requires thoughtful prioritization.

 Consider using the following hierarchy: